sagemath/trac_to_gh/Issue 3962.md

 # Issue 3962: Error in converting vector to SR

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3962

 Original creator: jason